Aureole-Suite/Cradle/README.md

 Currently supported conversions:

-- itp → png
+- itp ↔ png
-- itp → dds
+- itp ↔ dds

-Planned features include png/dds back into itp, as well as support for itc, ch, chcp, and any other fun image formats Falcom may have cooked up.
+Planned features include support for itc, ch, chcp, and any other fun image formats Falcom may have cooked up.
+Maybe also it3 and x2/x3 if I find a good format to convert that to/from.

 ## Usage